senushidinara/BioSynapse/README.md

 <details>
 <summary>Click to expand Demo Video Outline 🎥</summary>

-1. Cinematic opening: “What if AI could grow like life?”
+1. “What if AI could grow like life?”
 2. Bedrock delegating to agents.
 3. QuickSight dashboard visualizing cognition growth and evolution.
-4. End with: “It didn’t just learn — it evolved.”
+4. : “It didn’t just learn — it evolved.”

 </details>